anetczuk/ros-diagram-tools/doc/cmd_args_tools.md

                         packages will be excluded) --highlightnodeslist HIGHLIGHTNODESLIST
+                        Path to file with list of nodes to highlight --highlightpackageslist HIGHLIGHTPACKAGESLIST
-                        Path to file with list of nodes to highlight -iri, --includerosinternals
+                        Path to file with list of packages to highlight -iri, --includerosinternals
                         Include ROS internal items like /rosout and /record_* --outdir OUTDIR       Output HTML